Israeli disengagement from the Gaza Strip: United States

 President George W. Bush endorsed the plan as a positive step towards the road map for peace.

 In his May 26, 2005, joint press conference with Palestinian leader Mahmoud Abbas, in the White House Rose Garden, President George W. Bush stated his expectations vis-a-vis the Roadmap Plan.
 This included an expectation that changes to the 1949 Armistice lines be mutually agreed to and not made unilaterally.
 In addition, Bush stated his expectation that a two-state solution must ensure contiguity of the West Bank as well as "meaningful linkages" between the West Bank and Gaza Strip.

 European Union

-Javier Solana, High Representative for the Common Foreign and Security Policy (CFSP), stated on June 10, 2004, his support fo the disengagement as an opportunity to restart the implementation of the Road Map.
+Javier Solana, High Representative for the Common Foreign and Security Policy (CFSP), stated on June 10, 2004, his support of the disengagement as an opportunity to restart the implementation of the Road Map.

 The Irish Minister for Foreign Affairs, Brian Cowen (Ireland having Presidency of the EU at the time), announced the European Union's disapproval of the plan's limited scope in that it does not address withdrawal from the entire West Bank.
 He said that the EU "will not recognize any change to the pre-1967 borders other than those arrived at by agreement between the parties."
 However, Europe has given tentative backing to the Disengagement Plan as part of the road map for peace.